Ascode-Solution/.github/README.md

 At Ascode Solutions, we transform ideas into robust, scalable, and user-centric digital experiences.
 With a strong focus on **quality, innovation, and reliability**, we help startups and enterprises streamline their operations through technology.

-We take pride in our team of experienced developers, designers, and strategists who work hand-in-hand with clients to bring their vision to life.
+We take pride in our team of experienced developers, designers, and strategists who collaborate closely with clients to bring their visions to life.

 ---